nathansmith/javascript-quiz/README.md

 21. Write a function named `sum` that returns the total of any number of parameters.
 Example&hellip;

-        // This should return 15
+        // Should equal 15
         sum(1, 2, 3, 4, 5);

-        // This should return 10
+        // Should equal 10
         sum(5, null, 5);